Take a Hike or Ride a Bike! (On a beach, through a forest, anywhere really…)

 If you’re a history buff, you can find some of the truly interesting things in Whidbey’s past and present.
 Per example.
 Did you know that the first full-time colonist on Whidbey Island, Col. Isaac Ebey was killed by a party of Haida Native Americans?
 Following the death of one of their chiefs and 27 other tribal members in an attack by the US Navy the previous year, the Native American party searched for a white Hyas Tyee (great chief) in retaliation.
 They succeeded in their mission and killed Ebey in 1857.

 From state parks, historic sites, and scenic byways to seaside villages and public gardens, Whidbey Island blesses it’s inhabitants with abundant opportunities to enjoy a marine environment surrounded by snow-capped peaks.
-State parks like Fort Casey and Fort Ebey give you camping, hiking, and history, while privately owned parks such as Earth Sanctuary and Rhododendron Gardens give you the opportunity to see Whidbey’s flora and fauna.
+State parks like Fort Casey and Fort Ebey give you camping, hiking, and history, while privately owned parks such as Earth Sanctuary in Langley and Meerkerk Rhododendron Gardens give you the opportunity to see Whidbey’s flora and fauna.
 Locally managed parks like Oak Harbor’s City Beach, and Langley’s Castle Park round out our great park system.

 Boating or Whale Watching